-Teeth cleaning and topical fluoride treatments are provided in school by dental hygienists for all students whose parent or guardian requests this service and meet income guidelines.
+Dental Caries Screening, teeth cleaning and topical fluoride treatments are provided in school by dental hygienists for all students whose parent or guardian requests this service and meet income guidelines.
 Additionally, limited funding for eligible students is available for care by participating dentists for problems such as cavities or tooth extractions.
-A parent or guardian who wishes to apply for their child to receive cleaning, fluoride or dentist services should complete the dental clinic application, which is sent home each year.
+A parent or guardian who wishes to apply for their child to receive cleaning, fluoride or dentist services should complete the dental clinic application, which is sent home each year, or available online through the school's website.